Methyl fluoroacetate: Environmental exposure

 Methyl fluoroacetate is produced and used as a chemical reagent and it can be released to the environment through several waste streams.
 When it was used as a rodenticide, it was released directly to the environment where it would be broken down in the air.
-If released to air, an estimated vapor pressure of 31 mmHg at 25 ℃ indicates methyl fluoroacetate will exist solely as a vapor in the atmosphere.
+If released to air, an estimated vapor pressure of 31 mmHg at 25 °C indicates methyl fluoroacetate will exist solely as a vapor in the atmosphere.
 Vapor-phase methyl fluoroacetate will be degraded in the atmosphere by reaction with photochemically produced hydroxyl radicals.
 The half-life for this reaction in air is estimated to be 98 days.

 MFA does not contain chromophores that absorb at wavelengths > 290 nm and therefore it's not expected to be susceptible to direct photolysis by sunlight.

 Effects on animals

-The effects on animals occur very rapidly and strongly on animals, all resulting in death.
-Exposure to a high concentration of MFA vapor does not show any symptoms in animals until 30 – 60 minutes.
-Then violent reactions and death took place in a few hours according to studies.
-From intravenous injection mice, rats and guinea pigs show symptoms after 15 min to 2 hours.
+The effects on animals occur very rapidly and strongly, all resulting in death.
+Exposure to a high concentration of MFA vapor does not show any symptoms in animals until 30–60 minutes.
+Then violent reactions and death took place in a few hours, according to studies.
+From intravenous injection mice, rats, and guinea pigs show symptoms after 15 min to 2 hours.
 The animals become quiet and limp.
 Rabbits show a similar latent time period and muscle weakness.
 Dogs show symptoms of hyperactivity.
-They are more sensitive because of higher rates of metabolism, and eventually, they also fail to respirate.
+They are more sensitive because of higher rates of metabolism and, eventually, they also fail to respirate.
 Fish are more resistant because of slow metabolism and therefore it is not expected that the substance will build up in fish.
-Also, Australian herbivores (e.g. possum and seed-eating bird) that live in a habitat consisting of plants with traces of fluoroacetate, have some tolerance.
+Also, Australian herbivores (e.g. possum and seed-eating birds) that live in a habitat consisting of plants with traces of fluoroacetate, have some tolerance.
 This can happen by detoxifying fluoroacetate or more resistivity of aconitase to fluorocitrate in the presence of GSH.
 Some insects can store the toxin in vacuoles and use it later.
-Moreover, it is worth noting that the highly hazardous MFA cannot be used for poisoning animals without risking human life.
+The highly hazardous MFA cannot be used for poisoning animals without risking human life.